 Hedgehogs cannot eat avocados.
 There are many sources that advocate eating Avocados as safe for hedgehogs.
 However, this is not true as the underyling damage avocados cause may not be visible until the internal damage caused, starts to show signs as an illness.

-I’ve seen some YouTube videos where people have said this but believe me, I would never feed a pygmy hedgehog Avocados as the risk is too great.
+I’ve seen some YouTube videos where people have said this but believe me, I would never feed a hedgehog Avocados as the risk is too great.
 I’d rather be safe than sorry and avoid Avocados completely.